wp-plugins/nextgen-facebook/readme.txt

 * Added a new 'Language uses WP Locale' option to enable/disable the dynamic language selection feature (Pro version).
 * Added a new 'Check for Embedded Media' option with checkboxes for Slideshare, Vimeo, Wistia, and Youtube (Pro version).
 * Added a new 'Custom Settings' tab on the Advanced settings page (Pro version).
+* Added a new 'Enqueue the Stylesheet' option on the Social Style settings page.
 * Added several filter hooks for the admin metabox tabs and option fields / rows.
 * Added extra checks and error reporting for missing PHP cURL library.
 * Added checks for WordPress SEO opengraph, twitter, publisher and author actions, removing them if necessary.